StefanKozhuharov/PacMan/README.md

 # 15 March

-* Added teh labyrinth w/ the dots w/ the help of CSS
+* Added the labyrinth w/ the dots w/ the help of CSS
+* Added the costume of the PacMan in the middle of the labyrinth